sai-tarun-tavva/resume-ls/README.md

 Welcome to the Resume Parser project, a smart solution developed for Logisoft to enhance your hiring workflow.
 This application is designed to help hiring managers efficiently share and manage candidate information across departments.

+> **Note:** This project focuses solely on the user interface (UI) of the Resume Parser application.
+It does not include backend functionality or data processing.

 ## 🚀 Key Features

 - **Secure Authentication**: Protect your data with robust user authentication.